aleks-zs/million-dollar-app/README.md

 # painting-app
 ## TkInter Antipyrylazo 3 Application Painter
-In 1994 Damien Hirst painted a picture called 'Antipyrylazo 3' <br />
+Damien Hirst painted a picture called 'Antipyrylazo 3' <br />
 This application creates a painting based on it.

 ### To start: